aporlowski/pi-sdr/README-Speech-to-Text.md

 - Real-time and customized alerting to police and EMS activity in a users area; useful for micro-alerting and monitoring journalists.
 - A study of how police, EMS, and others use radio communiction to achieve thier goals

+We will record P25 radio transcriptions using our SDR radio, and then run the recodings against AI services to investigate the accuracy of these services.

+## Methodology

+- We will setup [trunk-recorder software](https://github.com/robotastic/trunk-recorder) to automate the recoding of P25 radio communications
+- Next we demonstrate transcription by measuring Amazon Transcribe transcription compared to human comprehension on ~10 minutes of radio broadcasts
+- Next we anaylze the transcription results to make generalizations, recommendations, and identify areas of further investigation
+- Finally we build a software technical demo capable of real-time P25 radio transcription

+## Software Technical Demo

+He we outline the processing of a real-time P25 transcription for a simple technical demonstration.

+Write software to automatically transcribe trunk-recorder recording outputs.
+    - Monitor trunk-recorder outputdirectoriesfor new wav filesb.
+    - Upload wav files to Amazon S3 bucket.
+    - Schedule Amazon TranscribeJobd.
+    - Fetch Amazon Transcribe Joband print result to console / output file inorder oftransmission